Fort Wayne, IN

 Fort Wayne's 3 counties show moderate divergence — Allen County carries the most risk (Elevated) while Whitley County anchors the lower end.

 Fort Wayne, IN shows Moderate internal divergence — some counties diverge meaningfully from the metro picture.
-Allen County contributes the most structural risk (Elevated, driven by affordability), while Whitley County anchors the lower end (Below Average).
+Allen County contributes the most structural risk (Elevated, driven by permits per capita), while Whitley County anchors the lower end (Below Average).

 | County | Score ▼ |